The Side Gig (everything you need to start earning on the side)

 Two points that are important here:

-1. Your job skills CAN be transferred, no matter how unique you think you are.
+2. Your job skills CAN be transferred, no matter how unique you think you are.
 So you’re a dolphin trainer at SeaWorld.
 Wow, unique job!
 Not really.
-You have skills in working with animals, obviously, which would suggest training pets.
-But you also have expertise in behavioral change, which many academic labs and companies would love to tap ? and pay for.
+You have skills in working with animals, which would suggest training pets.
+But you also have expertise in behavioral change, which many academic labs and companies would love to tap into.
 You can tutor children.
 You can help people stop biting their nails.
-Or 100 different options.
+There are a hundred different routes.

 Don’t simply say, “I’m a process engineer!
 Nobody hires freelance process engineers.
 I give up!”